 - Right-click the device and choose Update driver, then select Search automatically for drivers.

-Method 5.
-Free up Disk Space
+Method 3.
+Free up Space on Your C Drive

 If your C drive is running out of space, the system will slow down file read speeds during startup.